-Conversations with Zoe and Buddha: Look Within
+Conversation with Zoe and Buddha: Have You Been Practicing?

 Buddha: Many of you are feeling the changes that are happening on the planet and in your own personal lives.
 This is correct.
 The vibratory field that you are amassing as a collective is speeding up and changing.
 More is felt and more is worried about.
 I ask you all to look within and to center yourself.
 Do not become too concerned by matters and that re happening far at sea: instead focus on keeping your balance, your own stillness.
 Practice this.
 Some days and some times are better than others.
 Nevertheless practice all the same.